One fact that most Filipinos overlook is the fact that in the

 alphabet, it’s probably because it’s used in a local language you

-C, V, and F for proper nouns, but there are local
+Z, C, V, and F for proper nouns, but

-represent sounds they’ve always used.
-The Filipino orthography was
+are letters that represent sounds they’ve always used.
+The Filipino

-developed so the Filipino language can easily and properly loan words
+orthography was developed so the Filipino language can easily and

 This is also why I don’t agree when people define Filipino as just

-the orthography we have is actually inclusive of all languages in the
+but the orthography we have is actually inclusive of all languages

-a special letter but this was dropped sometime in the first half
+denote a special letter but this was dropped sometime in the

-of the 20th century.
-It's frustrating to me because ñ is an
+first half of the 20th century.
+It's frustrating to me because ñ

-important part of Spanish culture and it's even part of the logo
+is an important part of Spanish culture and it's even part of

 I find this really interesting because this is the first time I’m